Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \item \textbf{Tool Discovery/Registration (19 issues)}: Issues where tools defined in the MCP server are not made available in a usable form—either because registration is incomplete or incorrect, or because discovery and exposure mechanisms fail to surface the tool to clients.
 These faults cause tools to exist in code but remain undiscoverable, duplicated, missing, or inaccessible in practice. \begin{enumerate} \item \textit{Tool Registration (16 issues)}: Issues where tools are incorrectly declared or registered on the server side, including faults in tool naming, schema structure, parameter definitions, or the timing and sequence of registration.
-In these cases, the tool exists in the codebase but is not exposed or recognized in a valid, discoverable, or usable form by the MCP server or host.
-For example, a duplicate tool appeared because \texttt{version} was registered twice, once via the new \texttt{VersionTool} class and again through a leftover manual entry in \texttt{handle\_list\_tools()}, which \textit{“manually registers”} the same tool.
-Removing the legacy registration fixed the duplication \cite{ex_tool_registration}. \item \textit{Tool Exposure/Discovery (3 issues)}: Issues where tools are properly registered on the server but are not visible, discoverable, or listed by clients due to missing or incorrect capability declarations, naming or identification mismatches, or client-side filtering and interpretation rules that prevent the tools from being surfaced.
-In an issue in this group, two tools were fully implemented and decorated with \texttt{@mcp.tool()}, but MCP clients returned \textit{``Tool not found’’} errors from the server and the tools \textit{``do not appear in the available tools list''}.
-Other tools loaded normally.
-The problem was that the server failed to expose these tools in its capabilities; a later release fixed the issue \cite{ex_tool_exposure}. \end{enumerate}
+In these cases, the tool exists in the codebase but is not exposed or recognized in a valid, discoverable, or usable form by the MCP server or host. \item \textit{Tool Exposure/Discovery (3 issues)}: Issues where tools are properly registered on the server but are not visible, discoverable, or listed by clients due to missing or incorrect capability declarations, naming or identification mismatches, or client-side filtering and interpretation rules that prevent the tools from being surfaced. \end{enumerate}